 Students may reserve a study carrel for the year – bring carrel agreement form to the Circulation Desk.
 To ensure availability of a carrel, please submit the signed agreement by October 1

 We offer and encourage individual consultation with a research librarian to help you locate appropriate research materials and develop a review of the literature, with the College Archivist to help you use primary resources from the College Archives and Special Collections in your research, and with an academic technologist to help you with diverse software applications.
-Contact the librarian or technology liaison for your subject area.

 We are happy not only to help you search and find material for your research, but also to help you find effective workflows in managing your research.